gianlucastella1/AX89063/README.md

 ## Why another fork?
 Since pfSense 2.3.3_1 got its lcdproc package back, I want to get my axiomtek NA-820's lcd working.
-The original code doesn't build anymore because it relied on old version and old SF download link.
+The original code doesn't build anymore.
 Further more, pfSense has a more recent version of the lcdproc package than the 0.5.4 used in the original Makefile.

 ## Changelog
 - updated to use lcdproc 0.5.7

 ## Build instructions
 Just clone this repo and run a `make && make install`.
+Use a freebsd 10.3 machine, [DO NOT USE pfSense](https://doc.pfsense.org/index.php/Can_I_compile_software_on_pfSense).
 It will download lcdproc sources, patch them and build.
 Output will be installed in the `lcdproc-target` folder.
 **lcdproc 0.5.7 relies on automake 1.14, please make sure to install this version in your building environment**

 ## Deploy to pfSense
-Copy `lcdproc-target/lib/lcdproc/ax89063.so` to `/usr/share/lib/lcdproc/' folder in your pfSense machine.
+Copy `lcdproc-target/lib/lcdproc/ax89063.so` file to the pfSense's `/usr/share/lib/lcdproc/` folder.
 You have to modify `lcdproc.inc` and `lcdproc.php` to reference the driver (this is not a best practice, since package update will broken the ax89063 driver support).

 ## License
 As stated in the original repository: